Nicholas I of Montenegro: Family

+On 8 November 1860, Prince Nicholas married Milena, daughter of the voivode Petar Vukotić.
+Of his three sons, the eldest, Prince Danilo, married Duchess Jutta of Mecklenburg-Strelitz.

-Five of Nicholas I's daughters were married, each to princes and kings, giving Nicholas the nickname "the father-in-law of Europe".
+Five of Nicholas I's six daughters were married, each to princes and kings, giving Nicholas the nickname "the father-in-law of Europe".
 Nicholas shared this sobriquet with his contemporary Christian IX, King of Denmark.
 Christian IX's children also married members of European royalty from multiple countries.

 The pretender to Nicholas I's throne is his great-grandson Nicholas, Crown Prince of Montenegro, son of Michael, Prince of Montenegro.